Peter Pan & Wendy (film): Plot

 In Edwardian London, Wendy Darling spends her last night at home with her parents and her two younger brothers, John and Michael, before leaving for boarding school the next day.
 She is unhappy with her departure and feels she does not want to grow up.
 Having heard Wendy's wish, a free-spirited boy named Peter Pan arrives to take her to Neverland where she will never have to grow up.
 With the help of his companion, fairy Tinker Bell, Wendy, John, and Michael fly to Neverland.

 Upon arriving, they are attacked by a ship of pirates, led by Captain Hook, who wants revenge on Peter for cutting off his right hand and throwing it to a crocodile.
-Wendy becomes separated from Peter and her brothers and meets Tiger Lily and the Lost Boys.
+Wendy becomes separated from Peter and her brothers and meets Tiger Lily and the Eight Lost Children (four boys & four girls).
 She witnesses the pirates capturing John and Michael to drown them at Skull Rock.
-Peter fights Hook, while Wendy, Tiger Lily, and the Lost Boys save John and Michael.
+Peter fights Hook, while Wendy, Tiger Lily, and the Lost Children save John and Michael.
 Hook and the pirates are chased away by the crocodile.
-Peter is proud of his victory, but is scolded by Wendy for his recklessness, and the Lost Boys tell her that he has a complicated history with Hook.
+Peter is proud of his victory, but is scolded by Wendy for his recklessness, and the Lost Children tell her that he has a complicated history with Hook.

-Retreating to Peter's hideout, Wendy sings a lullaby to the Lost Boys, which accidentally reveals their location to the pirates.
+Retreating to Peter's hideout, Wendy sings a lullaby to the Lost Children, which accidentally reveals their location to the pirates.
 Wendy learns from Peter that Hook was once "the very first Lost Boy" and his best friend James, until he left Neverland and grew up to be a pirate.
-Hook's crew captures the Lost Boys, Tinker Bell and the Darling children, while Hook ambushes Peter, who seemingly falls to his death.
+Hook's crew captures the Lost Children, Tinker Bell and the Darling children, while Hook ambushes Peter, who seemingly falls to his death.
 Instead of feeling joy, however, Hook feels empty and unsatisfied.
 He reveals to Wendy that the reason he left Neverland was because he missed his mother and wanted to find her.
 Eventually, he got lost at sea and was rescued by his first mate, Mr. Smee, and the pirates who raised him.
 When he returned to Neverland, Peter could not accept how much he had changed, and the two became arch-enemies.